-- Reduce financial resources for development programs: the UK contributes around US$2 billion per year to EU development programs through the EU’s general budget and the EDF; these may see cuts
+- Reduce financial resources for development programs: the UK contributes around US$1.9 billion per year (2013-2015 average) to EU development programs through the EU’s general budget and the EDF; these may see cuts

 - Create a leadership gap: the UK has been a strong supporter of value for money, evidence-based policy, and a strong results agenda within EU development policy, placing emphasis on multilateral development assistance

 - Reduce the focus on poorest countries: the UK has advocated for a stronger focus on low- income countries and fragile states within the EU’s aid programs.